 Methodology

-To determine non-owner car insurance rates for different companies, CarInsurance.com used a sample profile of a 40-year-old driver who owns a Honda Accord LX with no traffic violations on his record.
+To determine non-owner car insurance rates for different companies, CarInsurance.com used a sample profile of a 40-year-old male and female driver who owns a Honda Accord LX with no traffic violations on his record.
 We compared 53,409,632 insurance quotes across 34,588 ZIP codes from 170 insurance companies in the U.S.

 Age group: Non-owner car insurance rates are calculated by evaluating the sample profile for different age groups.